3dct/open_iA-superbuild/README.md

 ## Configuration Options

 ### Enabling specific features/modules

 - `ENABLE_AI` - Whether to build AI module; requires ONNX runtime, which will be fetched automatically; on Windows, you can change whether CUDA or DirectML backend is chosen with the option `AI_ONNX_USE_CUDA` (default: disabled)
 - `ENABLE_ASTRA` - Whether to build the [astra toolbox](https://www.astra-toolbox.com) reconstruction library and open_iA ASTRA module.
-This will also fetch and build boost, so enabling it will considerably increase the build time. (default: disabled)
+This will also fetch and build boost, so enabling it will considerably increase the build time. (default: disabled). **Note:** As the latest boost release (1.77) does not currently work out of the box with Visual Studio 2022, please use Visual Studio <= 2019 in case you want to enable this module on Windows!
 - `ENABLE_EIGEN` - Whether to fetch and use eigen (default: disabled)
 - `ENABLE_FILTERS` - Whether to build image processing filters (smoothing, segmentation, intensity transformations, geometric transformations, ...) (default: enabled)
 - `ENABLE_HDF5` - Whether to fetch and build HDF5 library and use it in open_iA (default: disabled)